Samsriddhi/Face-Detection-and-Recognition/README.md

 # Face-Detection-and-Recognition
 A model to detect faces out of any image and compare all of them to a databse and check for any matches.
-Used DeepFace library.
+The model uses state of the art Facenet model, RetinaFace backend and EUclidean metric system.
+It can be used for sentinent analysis as well as Safety and fraud detection models.
+Used DeepFace and OpenCV library,without any APIs to prevent any breach of data.
 Dataset used- Celebrity Faces from kaggle.